 How to choose the best Fujifilm camera

 Fujifilm cameras come in two distinct varieties, firstly there is the Fujifilm X series, which is Fujifilm's small and compact APS-C sensor series of cameras.
-These cameras are ideal for anyone looking for the latest groundbreaking technology, but in a package that is easy to move around with.
-Smaller sensors and more compact bodies, also mean that X series cameras fall more on the affordable side of photography.
-This range of cameras is often used by street and travel photographers as well as content creators.
+These cameras are ideal for anyone looking for the latest technology, but in a package that is easy to move around with.
+Smaller sensors also mean that X-series cameras fall more on the affordable side of photography, with Fuji cameras offering great value up against other brands.

 Fujifilm also offers its series of GFX series of cameras.
-These are the cameras to consider if you are a professional or serious enthusiast photographer as they are large and expensive pieces of kit made for the best image resolution.
+These are the cameras to consider if you are a professional or serious enthusiast photographer looking for the ultimate image quality.
 GFX cameras offer medium format sensors with huge megapixel resolutions with the unique properties offered by medium format sensors.
+The downside to their big sensors (and resolution) is they are large and expensive pieces of kit.
 Fujifilm's medium format GF lenses are also large and expensive, so getting into the GFX system will be a significant investment.

 Are Fujifilm cameras good professional cameras?